 - If you hear the compressor running go to “section A” below.
 Note, compressors can run quietly.

 - If you cannot hear the compressor running go to “section B” below.

-Caution – Capacitors can store an electricity charge (like a battery).
+Caution – Capacitors can store an electric charge (like a battery).
 The shock hazard is non-lethal, but it is no fun.
-Check the 220 volt power is off and discharge the capacitor by shorting between capacitor terminals (with insulated screwdriver) before removing the wires from the terminals.
+Check the 220-volt power is off and discharge the capacitor by shorting between capacitor terminals (with an insulated screwdriver) before removing the wires from the terminals.